Dublin and Monaghan bombings: Campaign by victims' families

 In 1996, relatives of the victims of the bombings (known as Justice for the Forgotten) launched a campaign for a public inquiry.
 The group believed that they had been forgotten by the Irish state and that British forces may have been involved in the bombings.

 On 23 July 1997, the group lobbied the European Parliament.
 MEPs from many countries supported a call for the British government to release its files relating to the bombings.
 On 27 August that year, however, a court in the Republic declined to request the release of the files.

 In August 1999, Irish Victims Commissioner, John Wilson, reported on the demand for a public inquiry.
 He proposed a judicial inquiry, held in private.
 In December 1999, Taoiseach Bertie Ahern appointed Mr Justice Liam Hamilton to undertake an inquiry into the bombings.
 The inquiry began work early in 2000 and in October Mr Justice Henry Barron was appointed to succeed Mr Justice Hamilton.
 The Irish Government and others reported that the British Government were slow to co-operate with the inquiry.
 It wrote to the British Secretary of State for Northern Ireland, John Reid, in November 2000.
 He replied in February 2002, saying that British documents on the bombings would not be made available due to national security concerns.
 The Barron Report was published in December 2003.
 The report said it was likely that British security force personnel were involved in the bombings but had insufficient evidence of higher-level involvement.
 However, the inquiry reported that it was hindered by the British Government's refusal to release key documents.
 (For details on the Barron Report's findings, see below.)

 An Irish government sub-committee was then established to consider the Barron Report and make recommendations.
 These recommendations (which are outlined below) were published in March 2004.
 It recommended the Irish Government bring a case before the European Court of Human Rights to force the British Government to hold a public inquiry into the bombings.
-In June 2005, the Irish Government said it would consider bringing the British Government to the European Court of Justice, to force the release the files on the bombings.
+In June 2005, the Irish Government said it would consider bringing the British Government to the European Court of Justice, to force the release of the files on the bombings.

-Two motions were passed unanimously by the Irish parliament (Dáil Éireann) in 2008 and 2011, urging the British Government to make the documents available to an independent, international judicial figure for assessment.
+Two motions were passed unanimously by Dáil Éireann in 2008 and 2011, urging the British Government to make the documents available to an independent, international judicial figure for assessment.
 In 2012 and 2013, Justice for the Forgotten met with the British Ambassador to the Republic of Ireland and proposed the documents be assessed in Britain by an agreed assessor.
 However, a further meeting to move the process forward was cancelled by the British side in November 2013.

 In May 2014, the victims' families announced that they were taking a civil action against British government agencies including the British Ministry of Defence, the Northern Ireland Office and the Police Service of Northern Ireland.